zhangchiqing/maybell/README.md

 ```
 lift :: (a -> b -> ... -> n -> x) -> Maybe a -> Maybe b -> ... -> Maybe n -> Maybe x
 ```

+"lifts" a function and applies the input values to the function if none of them is 'undefined', otherwise returns 'undefined'.

 ```
 var sumValue = function(a, b) {